casper-network/docs-archive/dapp/erc20/logic-test.md

     }
 }
 ```
-`Token` struct can store all the data ERC20 requires, so it's possible to implement `ERC20Trait` on top of it.
+`Token` struct can store all the data ERC20 requires so that it's possible to implement `ERC20Trait` on top of it.

 ```rust
 impl ERC20Trait<Amount, Address> for Token {
     fn read_balance(&mut self, address: &Address) -> Option<Amount> {